World’s best Chasselas is from La Côte in Vaud – winery’s second time

 Lausanne became the newest member of the Great Wine Capitals of the World group at the end of June, welcomed at a gala dinner in Verona, Italy, with the municipale (executive director) of Lausanne, Natacha Litzistorf, leading the official delegation.
 The 10 members include such long-famous wine areas as Napa Valley in California and Bordeaux in France.
 They focus on wine tourism in their regions, sharing best practice and their experience, as well as helping each other to promote their regions.

 The Lausanne region will now be able to take part in the annual international Best of Wine Tourism awards.

-Note: I took part in the Verona official welcome visit and will be posting a longer article about Lausanne’s new role, in the next few days.
+Note: I took part in the Verona official welcome visit and will be posting more about Lausanne’s new role.

 Honest news about fake French wine